Garnel/pure-single/README.md

     ```
     where the first value of the tuple is the icon name from http://fontawesome.io/icons/ after stripping `fa-` (eg. `fa-github` will be `github`)

-## Custom article metadata:
-* `sidebarimage` - will replace the image on the sidebar on an article basis

 ## Aditional features
 * [FitVids](https://github.com/davatron5000/FitVids.js) jQuery plugin for fluid width video embeds.